 If your proposed rendering will cover more than 25% of the wall you may have to upgrade the wall to comply with current insulation requirements if this is possible.
 For a cavity wall for example, this may mean you need to insert cavity insulation.

 More information can be found in Part L1B (Appendix A) of the Building Regulations Document on The Conservation of Heat and Power in Existing Dwellings.
-For more information see our information project on building regulations.
+For more information see our project on Building Regulations Approved Document L.

-Additionally, if you are considering rendering a wall or walls then check out our project on the different options for rendering exterior walls found here.
+Additionally, if you are considering rendering a wall or walls then check out our project on the different options for rendering found here.